LuanSouzaProg/LuanSouzaProg/README.md

 ---

-- 📫 How to reach me luandesouza2001@rede.ulbra.br
+- 📫 How to reach me luandesouza2001@rede.ulbra.br;
-- 🌱 I'm currently learning everything 🤣
+- 🌱 I'm currently learning everything 🤣;
-- ⚡ Fun fact : I love to travel and play in my spare time
-- 🔭 I'm currently learning JavaScript
+- ⚡ I'm currently learning JavaScript;
+- 🔭 I'm always looking for new things to learn;
+- 👯 I’m looking to collaborate with other creators developers;
+- 🥅 2021 Goals: Contribute more to Open Source projects;

 **Contacts:**
 <div>